convictional/convictional-blog/_posts/2020-06-29-onboarding-advice.md

 ![WOW Funnel](/assets/images/wow-funnel.png)

 The steps “Top-of-Funnel”, “Interested”, and “Engaged” refer to the process of pitching sellers on your opportunity.
-For advice on optimizing this part of the funnel, see our article **Seller Pitch Decks**.
+For advice on optimizing this part of the funnel, see our article [Pitching Sellers](https://blog.convictional.com/pitching-sellers).

 The steps “Committed”, “Onboarding”, and “WOW” all involve the actual steps to connect with your platform via Convictional and direct traffic towards the seller’s products.